LalaIAm/cline-novelist/memory-bank/activeContext.md

    - Develop version control interface for draft history
    - Finalize AI interaction points in the editor

-2. **UI/UX Design and Wireframing**
+2. **UI/UX Design and Development**

-   - Create component library with reusable UI elements
-   - Develop responsive variations for mobile and tablet views
+   - Create responsive variations of existing wireframes for mobile and tablet views
    - Finalize the information architecture
+   - Optimize complex interfaces (like relationship maps) for smaller screens

 3. **Prepare for Authentication Implementation**
    - Begin research on authentication flows and security requirements